FauzanWahyuM/Sistem-Peternakan-KP/SETUP.md

 2. **Review the database schema** in `docs/database-design.md`
 3. **Check the API documentation** in `README-MONGODB.md`
 4. **Review the migration guide** in `MIGRATION-GUIDE.md` for detailed information about the changes

-## Support

-If you encounter issues not covered in this guide:
-1. Check the console logs for error messages
-2. Review the documentation files mentioned above
-3. Contact the development team for assistance